-This breakfast pizza is made, quite simply, with pizza crust loaded with bacon and eggs and cheese.
+This breakfast pizza is quite simple to make from scratch with pizza crust loaded with bacon and eggs and cheese.
 Sounds like all the makings of a proper breakfast to us.
 It also seems like a pretty darn good reason to get out of bed.

 - Quick Glance